-Spring II classes begin on Monday, February 5, 2018.
-All required paperwork and processes must be completed by Friday, February 2.
+Fall classes begin on Tuesday, September 4, 2018.
+All required paperwork and processes must be completed by Friday, August 31.
 This includes: A submitted application for admission, submission of an official high school transcript or GED/TASC (Or an official college transcript, showing an earned bachelor’s degree or higher degree), a completed FAFSA (if applying for financial aid), completion of the ACCUPLACER Exam (if applicable), immunization records, seeing an academic advisor, and registering for classes.
 International F-1 visa students have an earlier deadline for enrollment.
 Please click here for more information for international students.
 For details on the start of the semester, visit our Registrar's page.

 SUNY SCCC Payment Plans

 We have an affordable Payment Plan option available.
 For more details visit the Payment Plans page.

 Applying for Financial Aid is extremely important and should be done as soon as you apply at SUNY SCCC.
 You can apply for the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov or to learn more about the FAFSA application process, visit our Financial Aid page.
 It’s important to have your Financial Aid awarded prior to the start of your semester.

 Certificate of Residence